redpesk-core/afb-binding/docs/afb-binding-tutorial-v4.md

 afb-binder --binding ./tuto-1.so --port 3333
 ```

-At this point, afb-binder has started, it loaded the binding tuto-1.so and now
+At this point, afb-binder has started, it loaded the binding tuto-1.so and is now
-listen at localhost on the port 3333.
+listening at localhost on the port 3333.

 Testing using **curl**: